turkaysoftware/glow/README.md

 **No system information is transferred to any other medium outside your computer**.
 Therefore it is **completely secure**.
 Programmed with C# and .NET Framework only. **No external libraries**, no dependencies.

-The best part is that it offers features that other paid programs **offer for free**.
+The best part is that it **offers for free** the features that other paid programs offer.

 ![Glow UI](https://i.hizliresim.com/2sabgqj.png)